 Opposition arose during the federal process

-The National Capital Planning Commission’s professional staff supported the original design on the basis of extensive engineering studies.
+The Commission of Fine Arts and National Capital Planning Commission’s professional staff supported the original design on the basis of extensive engineering studies.
 But at NCPC’s December 2014 meeting, testimony from recreational boaters and Georgetown residents persuaded commissioners to rejected the staff report and give only partial approval.

 Critics singled out the floating pavilion as a problem.
 The NCPC’s chairman, Preston Bryant, who represents Virginia, said he believed the building went against federal directives not to build in flood-prone areas.